Learn to Dive with a PADI Open Water Course

 The Pool Session

 Grey Nurse Charters uses Lambton Aquatic Centre as our preferred training facility.
-The session starts in shallow water in the Olympic pool but as the students develop skills and confidence we move firstly to the deep end before completing the course in the 5.5 metre deep Diving pool - there is no training facility for SCUBA diving around than this pool.
-(If Lambton is unavailable our alternative is Mayfield Pool which has a deep section of 3.3 metres which is better than any other pool).
+The session starts in shallow water in the Olympic pool but as the students develop skills and confidence we move firstly to the deep end before completing the course in the 5.5 metre deep Diving pool - there is no training facility for SCUBA diving around Newcastle better than this pool.
+(If Lambton is unavailable our alternative is Mayfield Pool which has a deep section of 3.3 metres which is still better than any other pool).

 At the pool we'll cover all the diving skills and emergency skills you'll need to start diving including gear assembly and pre-dive checks; out-of-air emergency drills including alternate air ascent, controlled emergency swimming ascent and weight drop ascent; and dive skills mask clearing, regulator exchanging, finning, removing and replacing gear underwater and buoyancy and trim control.

 There is nowhere better than the 5.5 metre diving pool to master buoyancy control before open water dives.

 The PADI Open Water Course include 4 open water dives.
 We do the dives over 2 days so dives aren't rushed; sure you'll practise skills but with small groups you'll have plenty of time to enjoy the dive and reinforce the main skills of diving - buoyancy control, trim, finning and monitoring air consumption - what all good divers do while they are seeing stuff!

 The sites we visit depend on tide times, weather and other conditions but generally include at Nelson Bay - Little Beach or Pipeline sites for Dives 1 & 2 and often Fly Point Marine Reserve for dives 3 & 4.